This is the sixth section of the Disaster Manual. This section is on employer and employee issues. This resource is meant for volunteer lawyers.

 Common employment-related questions arising from a disaster are:

 - What unemployment benefits are available if my employment is interrupted or lost due to a disaster (or if my family income is affected by a disaster)?

-- Can my health benefits be continued if I lose my job due to disaster?
+- Can my health benefits be continued if I lose my job due to a disaster?

 - Can my employer fire me because a natural disaster has occurred?

-- If I cannot work because of disaster, does my employer have to pay me anyway?
+- If I cannot work because of a disaster, does my employer have to pay me anyway?